laurahspencer/LabNotebook/_posts/2020-01-06-Finished-QuantSeq-Library-Inventory.md

 ---
 layout: post
-title: QuantSeq - intentory of finished libraries
+title: QuantSeq - inventory of finished libraries
 ---

 Library prep is complete!
 However, I will need to redo many :(